hazelnut-99/thesis-playground/docs/slab-rebalancing-in-cachelib.md

-**Marginal Hits strategy**: similar to HitsPerSlab, but instead of considering the toal hit count of ACs, it considers the hit count of the *tail* of each AC. (only works in combination with LRU2Q)
+**Marginal Hits strategy**: similar to HitsPerSlab, but instead of considering the toal hit count of ACs, it considers the hit count of the *tail slab* of each AC (warm tail + cold tail). (only works in combination with LRU2Q)

 - Receiver: AC with highest tail delta_hit (indicating increasing popularity)